Ncorpi$\mathcal{O}$N : A $\mathcal{O}(N)$ software for N-body integration in collisional and fragmenting systems: Mutual interactions between the moonlets

 Another significant speed up comes from the fact that all the manipulated tensors are symmetrical in the sense of Eq. (\ref{symmetrical_tensor}).
 In three-dimensional space, a symmetrical tensor of order $n$ has only $\left(n+1\right)\left(n+2\right)/2$ independent components out of the possible $3^n$.
 In Ncorpi$\OO$N, order $n$ tensors are therefore stored in an array of size $\left(n+1\right)\left(n+2\right)/2$, and to compute them, we only compute $\left(n+1\right)\left(n+2\right)/2$ distinct quantities.
 Similarly, when computing the inner product \smash{$\vect{T}_1^{(n)}\odot\vect{T}_2^{(n-k)}$}, the total number of multiplications can be reduced from $3^n$ down to only \smash{$\frac{1}{4}\left(k+1\right)\left(k+2\right)\left(n-k+1\right)\left(n-k+2\right)$} using the symmetry of the tensors.

 The choice of the expansion order $p$ is an obvious parameter affecting the precision of the expansion.
 Another parameter is how large the critical radius $r_\text{crit}$ of a cell is, determined by Eq. (\ref{rcrit_2}).
 In the parameter file of Ncorpi$\OO$N, the user chooses the value of $\theta_\text{min}$, corresponding to the ratio $r_\text{max}/r_\text{crit}$ of the root cell.
 Then, this same ratio for the descendants of the root cell is determined by Eq.
 (13) of \citet{Dehnen2002}.
-Sensible values are $0.3\leq\theta_\text{min}\leq0.8$, and highest precisions are achieved with small values.
+Sensible values are $0.2\leq\theta_\text{min}\leq0.8$, and highest precisions are achieved with small values.
 In the standard tree code, a common practise is to consider the same $\theta$ for all cells, but here, we consider a $\theta$ dependent on the cell's mass for both falcON and the standard tree code.

 In Fig. \ref{fig_error_distribution}, we plot the relative error $\left|a-\bar{a}\right|/\bar{a}$, where $a$ is the scalar acceleration computed with our implementation of falcON, whereas $\bar{a}$ is the true scalar acceleration, computed in a brute-force way.
 We show the probability density of the relative error, for various choices of $\theta_\text{min}$ and $p$ going from $0$ to $6$.
-With thick lines, we plot the relative error excluding the Earth, whereas the relative error including the Earth is shown with thin lines.
-Since the acceleration due to the Earth is computed without error\footnote{The Earth is not in the tree, and Earth$-$moonlet interactions are computed directly.}, including it decreases greatly the relative error.
-Choosing $p=0$ is equivalent to neglecting the mutual gravity between the moonlets, and the corresponding error distribution, plotted with a thin black line in Fig. \ref{fig_error_distribution}, makes sense only if the Earth is included.
+For the thick lines, only the gravity due to the other moonlets is considered when computing $a$ and $\bar{a}$.
+For the thick lines, the gravity due to the Earth is also considered in the computation of $a$ and $\bar{a}$.
+Since the acceleration due to the Earth is computed without error\footnote{The Earth is not in the tree, and Earth$-$moonlet interactions are computed directly.}, including Earth gravity decreases greatly the relative error and the thin curves are more on the left than the thick curves in Fig. \ref{fig_error_distribution}.
+Choosing $p=0$ is equivalent to neglecting the mutual gravity between the moonlets, and the corresponding error distribution is plotted with a thin black line in Fig. \ref{fig_error_distribution}.